whizzml/examples/ordinal-encoder/readme.md

 Ordinal encoding uses a single column of integers to represent field classes.
 If classes have a known order (such as Like, Somewhat Like, Neutral, Somewhat Dislike, and Dislike), the integer mapping can be supplied; otherwise, integers are assigned by class count, in descending order (in the case of ties, classes are ordered alphabetically).

+Original fields can optionally be removed or marked as non-preferred.